BlairMar/ocado-webscraping-team/README.md

 	•	```delete_saved_product_data_for_category(“Bakery”):```
 	•	```delete_downloaded_images()```

+3) An UML diagram of the classes and methods used to scrape the data can be found at /docs/diagram.jpg

+4) Testing files for each class used for scraping can be found at /test/

-3) Package available on PYPI:  <insert link>
+5) Package available on PYPI:  <insert link>

-4) Image available on Docker hub: <insert link
+6) Image available on Docker hub: <insert link